 - Location: Denton, TX

 TWU caters to parents -- including single parents -- through a variety of student services and programs.
 Single parents have access to budget-friendly family housing, including furnished or unfurnished units of various sizes.
 Endowments such as the Curry Endowment Fund or the Dawson Endowment, meanwhile, provide scholarships for single parents.
-Yet another program serving single parents: TWU's Single Parent Resources Information Networking Technology Scholarship (SPRINT), which can help students cover child care expenses and even secure a free laptop.
+Yet another program serving single parents: TWU's Single Parent Resources Information Networking Technology Scholarship (SPRINT), which can help students cover child care expenses.
 SPRINT also connects students with tailored career, academic and personal development guidance.

 #2 - University of Wisconsin - Eau Claire

 For many single parents, a tight budget can make college seem all but impossible.
 This is precisely why the University of Wisconsin - Eau Claire offers a number of scholarships for single parents.
 While some are single mother scholarships, others are available to dads, too.
 As of 2013, there were seven such scholarships of various denominations listed on the school's official website.
 All students are required to complete a Free Application for Federal Student Aid (FAFSA) prior to applying.

 Online Learning: From individual credit and non-credit courses to full degree programs, single parents can find a variety of options available at the University of Wisconsin - Eau Claire through online learning.
 The school offers professional and career-based programs, from a Bachelor's of Science degree in Nursing to an MBA, and beyond.

 - Location: Eugene, OR